Financials

 Other comprehensive income

-Other comprehensive income mainly comprises change in fair value of cash flow hedged, foreign currency translation of subsidiaries and associates and share based payments.
+Other comprehensive income mainly comprises change in fair value of cash flow hedged and foreign currency translation of subsidiaries and associates.

-Non-current assets decreased by S$13.2 million from S$131.4 million as at 31 May 2023 to S$118.2 million as at 31 May 2024.
-The decrease was mainly due to depreciation of property, plant and equipment, amortisation of intangible assets, fall in value of the financial assets at fair value through profit or loss and decrease in associate due to dividend received from the associate.
-The decrease was offset with the increase in deferred tax assets arising from the allowance of expected credit loss relating to receivables in China.
+Non-current assets decreased by S$6.5 million from S$118.2 million as at 31 May 2024 to S$111.7 million as at 31 May 2025.
+The decrease was mainly due to depreciation of property, plant and equipment, disposal of intangible assets and financial assets at fair value through profit or loss, foreign currency devaluation on the investment in associate and decrease in deferred tax assets arising from the decrease in allowance of expected credit loss for receivables in China.

-Current assets decreased by S$2.3 million from S$69.2 million as at 31 May 2023 to S$66.9 million as at 31 May 2024.
-This was mainly due to decrease in inventories, derivative financial assets and cash and cash equivalents.
-The decrease was offset with the increase in trade and other receivables and prepaid operating expenses.
+Current assets increased by S$5.6 million from S$66.9 million as at 31 May 2024 to S$72.5 million as at 31 May 2025.
+This was mainly due to increase in inventories from retail and distribution segment and increase in cash and cash equivalents.
+The increase was offset by the decrease in trade and other receivables, prepaid operating expenses and derivative financial assets.

-Non-current liabilities decreased by S$14.9 million from S$64.4 million as at 31 May 2023 to S$49.5 million as at 31 May 2024.
+Non-current liabilities decreased by S$8.2 million from S$49.5 million as at 31 May 2024 to S$41.3 million as at 31 May 2025.
 The decrease was mainly due to reclassification of borrowings and lease liabilities to current liabilities.

-Shareholders’ equity increased from S$92.4 million as at 31 May 2023 to S$94.3 million as at 31 May 2024.
-This was mainly due to profit for the year, partially offset by dividend payment of S$1.6 million, share buyback and decrease in other reserves due to foreign currency translation.
+Shareholders’ equity increased from S$94.3 million as at 31 May 2024 to S$100.1 million as at 31 May 2025.
+This was mainly due to profit for the year, partially offset by dividend payment of S$1.9 million, share buyback and decrease in other reserves due to foreign currency translation.

 Condensed interim consolidated statement of cash flows

-During FY24, the net cash generated from operating activities amounted to approximately S$21.8 million.
-This comprises positive operating cash flows before changes in working capital of S$27.9 million, adjusted by net working capital outflow of S$3.3 million and income taxes paid of S$3.1 million.
+During FY25, the net cash generated from operating activities amounted to approximately S$22.5 million.
+This comprises positive operating cash flows before changes in working capital of S$28.0 million, adjusted by net working capital outflow of S$2.1 million and income taxes paid of S$3.7 million.

-Net cash used in investing activities of S$2.2 million was mainly due to purchase of property, plant and equipment amounting to S$2.4 million.
+Net cash used in investing activities of S$4.9 million was mainly due to purchase of property, plant and equipment amounting to S$7.7 million, partially offset with the proceed from disposal of mining rights of S$2.6 million.

-Net cash used in financing activities of S$22.7 million was mainly due to the repayment of loans and borrowings, payment of principal portion of lease liabilities and dividends paid.
+Net cash used in financing activities of S$13.3 million was mainly due to the repayment of loans and borrowings, payment of principal portion of lease liabilities and dividends paid.

-After taking into consideration of the above movements, cash and cash equivalents decreased by S$3.2 million to S$26.5 million as at 31 May 2024.
+After taking into consideration of the above movements, cash and cash equivalents increased by S$4.3 million to S$30.4 million as at 31 May 2025.

 2H FY2024 vs 2H FY2023

-The Group’s net cash generated from operating activities for 2H FY2024 was S$12.4 million.
-This comprises positive operating cash flows before changes in working capital of S$14.2 million, adjusted by net working capital outflow of S$0.5 million and income taxes paid of S$1.5 million.
+The Group’s net cash generated from operating activities for 2H FY2025 was S$12.2 million.
+This comprises positive operating cash flows before changes in working capital of S$12.1 million, adjusted by net working capital inflow of S$2.2 million and income taxes paid of S$2.2 million.

-Net cash used in investing activities of S$0.7 million was mainly due to purchase of property, plant and equipment amounting to S$0.8 million.
+Net cash used in investing activities of S$4.4 million was mainly due to purchase of property, plant and equipment amounting to S$4.4 million.

-Net cash used in financing activities of S$12.1 million was mainly due to the repayment of loans and borrowings and payment of principal portion of lease liabilities.
+Net cash used in financing activities of S$4.4 million was mainly due to the repayment of loans and borrowings, payment of principal portion of lease liabilities and dividends paid.

-After taking into consideration of the above movements, cash and cash equivalents decreased by S$0.4 million to S$26.5 million as at 31 May 2024.
+After taking into consideration of the above movements, cash and cash equivalents increased by S$3.4 million to S$30.4 million as at 31 May 2025.

 Commentary

-The Group will update shareholders on any material developments when they arise.
+The Group remains mindful in its cost management as it continues with its expansion plans.
+It will update shareholders on material developments as and when they arise.

 Sources: